 Most of the printers have the ability to print the configuration page by pressing a single or a combination of the buttons on the printer.
 The configuration sheet can give the network IP of the wired and wireless connection.
 Since every printer has different options to get this printout, better check the user manual to learn more about your printer model.

 b) From Printer Display

-Also, we can view the IP address of the printer by pressing menu buttons, navigate to network settings and under IPv4.
-If your printer has the display screen, this should be possible without printing the configuration page.
+Also, we can view the IP address of the printer by pressing menu buttons, navigating to network settings and under IPv4.
+If your printer has a display screen, this should be possible without printing the configuration page.

 c) Check the Router DHCP leased IP addresses

 If the printer is set to get automatic IP from the router or DHCP server, you can access your router or server to find out the leased IP addresses.
 These are the IPs given to network devices that are connected to your network.
 If you have a small home network, then accessing this list will easily help you to find the printer IP.
 You may find your computers, smartphones and any other devices which are connected (and authenticated properly) to the network.

 Mostly you will find the printer name or model or brand name in the list.
 If you do not find anything related to it, knowing the MAC address of the printer will be helpful.
 MAC address can be found under or behind the printer.
 Matching the MAC address on the DHCP leased IPs will enable you to get the IP address of the printer.

 But this method is applicable only if the printer is set to get IP automatically, this is not valid if a static IP is already configured to the printer manually.
 In this case, try the next method.